byt3n33dl3/gxc-Ghidra/SECURITY.md

 ## Privacy

-While we are able to publicly acknowledge you for your contribution to thc-ghidra for helping us keep our software secure for users, if you so choose we will keep your contribution anonymous.
+While we are able to publicly acknowledge you for your contribution to gxc-Ghidra for helping us keep our software secure for users, if you so choose we will keep your contribution anonymous.